 Students looking for funding for their independent research projects can find support through Tufts as well as through some of our external partners.
 The list below is not intended to be comprehensive, but should serve as a helpful resource for students beginning their search for funding.

-TIE offers a number of grants to Tufts students working on interdisciplinary environmental research.
+TIE offers financial assistance to Tufts students working on interdisciplinary environmental research or attending environmental conferences.
 Their funding page lists all currently available opportunities.

 Tufts Graduate Education Scholarships and Fellowships

 The Office of Graduate Studies at Tufts University coordinates funding for individuals interested in research and teaching at the college/university level.
 Funding opportunities include expenses tied with research, conference travel, and training for classroom teaching.

 NCER’s Science to Achieve Results or STAR program funds research grants and graduate fellowships in numerous environmental science and engineering disciplines through a competitive solicitation process and independent peer review.
 The program engages the nation’s best scientists and engineers in targeted research that complements EPA’s own outstanding intramural research program and those of our partners in other federal agencies.